sinxHuang/sinxHuang/README.md

 ## 🎓 About Me

-I'm an undergraduate student majoring in Communication Engineering at **University of Electronic Science and Technology of China**, expected to graduate in June 2026.
-I will begin my Ph.D. journey in September 2026 at **Shanghai Jiao Tong University**, joining the **Media Lab**.
+I'm an undergraduate student majoring in Communication Engineering at **University of Electronic Science and Technology of China**, and will begin my Ph.D. journey in September 2026 at **Shanghai Jiao Tong University**, joining the **Media Lab**.

-### 🔬 Research Interests
+## 🔬 Research Interests

 - Efficient MLLMs
 - Video and Image Processing

-### 🌟 Hobbies
+## 🌟 Hobbies

 - 📖 Reading: Literature and Science Fiction
 - 🎸 Music: Rock, electronic, and pop